 Gender norms are deeply ingrained in our society and can significantly impact individuals, particularly children.
 Restrictive gender norms often limit children’s potential and opportunities, affect their self-esteem and mental health, and shape their relationships with peers.

-Gender norms can be particularly detrimental to those living in poverty, as well as the ALICE (Asset Limited, Income Constrained, Employed) population, as gender norms perpetuate cycles of inequality and limit access to resources and opportunities.
+Gender roles and norms can be particularly detrimental to those living in poverty, as well as the ALICE (Asset Limited, Income Constrained, Employed) population, as these societal expectations perpetuate cycles of inequality and limit access to resources and opportunities.
 For instance, according to the 2023 ALICE Reports, single mothers in the United States are more likely to live in poverty due to gender discrimination and limited access to affordable childcare.
-We must challenge harmful gender norms to create a more equitable and inclusive world for future generations.
+We must challenge harmful gender roles and norms to create a more equitable and inclusive world for future generations.

 What Are Gender Norms?